Logo

 During the summer, the Snowy Mountains are an ideal destination for scenic mountain drives, horse riding, mountain bike riding, boating, fishing and bush walking.

-Snowy Mountains destinations:
+Snowy Mountains Map

 The Ultimate Guide to Snowy Mountains, New South Wales: The Alpine Wonderland